“I can do all things through Christ who strengthens me.” Philippians 4:13

 Join a like-minded group and accelerate your faith journey with carefully crafted activities to ignite the Holy Spirit's love within you.

-Blissful Break Catholic Retreats are here to flood our spaces with the Holy Spirit.
+Blissful Break Catholic Trips are here to flood our minds and hearts with peace of the Holy Spirit.
 This world we live in can sometimes feel overwhelming, God doesn't want us to worry or stress.
-He wants us to live our best life.
+He wants us to live and thrive.

 **NOTE: You do not have to be religious to attend the Catholic Retreats.
 Come explore Costa Rica with a friend/spouse and opt out of retreat activities as desired.